scnwwu/vscode-sas-extension/README.md

 ### Snippets
 A snippet is a one or more defined words that are recognized by the extension and then replaced with a block of text.
 The extension defines a large number of built in snippets for SAS functions and procedures to help users quickly input SAS code blocks.

-The extension defines a lot of snippets for SAS functions and procedures to help users input SAS code blocks.
-You can type the name of a function or procedure directly to show them.
+The extension defines a large number of snippets for SAS functions and procedures to help users input SAS code blocks.
+Type the name of a function or procedure directly to show them.
 The first line in the following screenshot is a snippet.

 <img src="doc/images/Snippets.PNG"/>